Titans, Falcons face off with seasons in peril | Devdiscourse

 Atlanta coach Dan Quinn said there is no way to adequately replace Neal, however.
 "I'm heartbroken for him," Quinn said during a news conference.
 "We'll miss him tremendously but he'll miss it even more.
 This dude loves football."

-Defensive tackle Grady Jarrett (toe), defensive end Takkarist McKinley (knee) and receiver Calvin Ridley (hip) are among the ailing Atlanta players.
-For Tennessee, Walker (knee) and linebacker Rashaan Evans (wrist) are among the injured players.
+Atlanta return specialist Kenjon Barner (concussion, knee) was ruled out Friday.
+Walker (knee) was cleared to play Friday.
+His next catch will he the 500th of his career.

+Tennessee offensive lineman Kevin Pamphile (knee) was ruled out of the game.
 The Falcons have won the past two meetings to tie the all-time series at seven wins apiece.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)